Project Timeline – How To Manage Big Projects

 - Final Art – 7 Oct (we suggest you leave a buffer day here, just in case).

 7 Oct – handover from design studio to development

 - First look and internal testing – 21 Oct (allow a week for internal testing and communication between web developers and the studio to provide and fix up any internal feedback)

-- First look + share with client – 28 Oct
+- First look + share with the client – 28 Oct

-- Client feedback – 3 Nov (Allow another week here for the client to go through the website properly and provide all their feedback)
+- Client feedback – 3 Nov (Allow another week here for the client to go through the website in detail and provide all their feedback)

 - Actioning feedback between 3 – 6 Nov

 - Soft launch + testing – 6 Nov